 If you missed coming out, means you missed lots of FUN activities, but remember there is always the next year since the Aurora Arctic Adventure is the annual Family Day event in our Town.

 In the last few years super cold temperatures didn’t stop people from coming out and enjoying family time at the Aurora Town Park; and now we know that the warm temperatures didn’t prevent people from coming out on such a beautiful sunny day either [smiling].
+The snow and mud is somehow a good combination.
+People kept coming in and leaving, and kept park full throughout the day.

 What’s there to tell about activities?
 They were all fun, some educational and intriguing; and for everyone.